 - Heat vegetable oil in a large cast iron skillet (or any other oven-safe skillet) set over medium-high heat.

-- Remove skillet from burner and transfer to the oven; roast for 25 to 35 minutes, or until internal temperature registers at 125˚F to 130˚F. Cooking time will depend on the weight/size of the tri tip.
+- Remove skillet from burner and transfer to the oven; roast for 25 to 35 minutes, or until internal temperature registers at 125˚F to 130˚F. Cooking time will depend on the weight/size of the sirloin tip.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.